10 Unmistakeable Signs It's Time to Find a New Job

 While not every day at every job is the best day ever, hating your job daily could be an issue.
 That’s not to say that you should quit after one bad day, but when this feeling gnaws at you persistently, you should probably listen to it.

 If you go to bed every night and wake up every morning lamenting what you do and where you work, it may be wise to think up alternatives.
-There may be different ways to make money and new opportunities to explore, so you should feel stuck somewhere you aren’t happy.
+There are different ways to make money and new opportunities to explore, so you shouldn't feel stuck where you're unhappy.

-Pro tip: Before you quit a job, update your resume, acquire references, check on your savings account, and be proactive in helping yourself be more prepared prior to having the discussion with your employer.
+Before you quit a job, update your resume, acquire references, check your savings account, and be proactive in helping yourself be more prepared before discussing it with your employer.

 You don’t trust upper management